 He wasn't so much offended as puzzled by the accusation.
 He didn't feel like a monster.
 He was merely able to do things that other people hadn't the will to do.
 He had no particular feeling about these deeds others deemed distasteful - they didn't plague him but he took no pleasure in them.
 Did that make him a monster?

 Atlas considered this.
 Mordecai always appreciated this about Atlas.
 The man took his odd questions in stride in a way no one else did, not even Viktor.
-He learned long ago to stop inquiring to anyone about the incomprehensible oddities of human behavior.
-Most people asked him if he were crazy, as though the concepts Mordecai puzzled over were as obvious to them as water to a fish.
+He learned long ago to stop inquiring to anyone about the incomprehensible oddities of human behavior save a very few people.
+Most people looked at him as if he'd grown two heads.
+These concepts Mordecai could not grasp were as obvious to them as water to a fish.

 Atlas lit a cigar but didn't answer.
 Why hadn't he answered?
 Perhaps he'd forgotten the question?